 Typically, due to the anatomy of the upper jaw (particularly the sinus cavity) patients will have to wait 8-12 months before they can receive their dental implants or implant.

-Bone grafting for a dental implant – What can patients expect?
+Bone grafting for dental implants – What can patients expect?

 For the first few days after bone graft surgery, you may feel a little tender and may experience some degree of swelling, but any discomfort should easily be managed using a combination of over-the-counter medications and cold compress packs.
 The healing process itself – that is, the time taken for the new bone tissue to fuse with any remaining bone – can take anywhere between 3 months or longer but you will come in for regular check-ups until our dentist decides that the time is right to fit your dental implant or dental implants.